sikopet/blog/posts/splunk.md

 * search management, i.e. coordinate searches across the set of indexers, consolidating the results and presenting them to the user
 * configuration mostly managed via web interface: Manager => Distributed Search

+Deployment server

+* tool for distributing configurations, apps, and content *updates* to groups of components (classes) - forwarders, non-clustered indexers, and search heads
+* can't be used for initial or upgrade installation

 .conf files
 -----------